isotopp/isotopp.github.io/content/posts/2021-09-15-mysql-tracing-a-single-query-with-performanceschema.md

 But this is about query execution in the server, and the instrumentation available to me in MySQL 8, at least to get things started.
 So we take the tour of performance schema, and then run one example query (a simple join) and see what we can find out about this query.

-# Performance Schema, the 10.000m view
+# Performance Schema, the 10.000 m view

 [The Manual](https://dev.mysql.com/doc/refman/8.0/en/performance-schema.html) has a major chapter that covers P_S in details.
 The original idea of P_S is to have a bunch of preallocated memory areas without locks, presented to the database itself as tables.